pandio-com/code-samples/functions/python/README.md

 ### User properties

 Optional user-defined configuration properties passed to functions as arbitrary key-value pairs.
+Key-value pair map is part of function context.
 An example which reads user-defined configuration property in [Python](user-prop.py).

 ### Resources